 Engages students in critical thinking about their personal, academic and social development as they make the transition to SUNY Cortland.

-ASAP offers its services to students who need assistance in learning how to take U.S. American-style exams and prepare U.S. American-style reports or essays.
+The Learning Center offers its services to students who need assistance in learning how to take U.S. American-style exams and prepare U.S. American-style reports or essays.
 This program also offers tutoring and sessions on how to study, take notes and organize your time more effectively.
-The services of the Academic Support and Achievement Program are free.
+The services of The Learning Center are free.
 Call 607-753-4309 to make an appointment or make an online appointment.

 Are you a student at Cortland who wants to meet people from other parts of the world?

 Are you a SUNY Cortland international student who wants to meet U.S. students?